lakejs/lake-docs/guide/index.md

 ## Why?

-There are many editors out there, but they often either lack key features or are not open enough, finding one that fully fits your needs can be challenging.
-There are usually two types:
+There are many editors out there, but they often either lack key features or are not open enough, finding one that fully fits your needs is not easy.
+There are usually two types of editors:

 * Basic: These editors often lack some features that are essential to you.
-You need to spend a lot of time to add these features, and the people who do this work need to have advanced programming skills to customize.
+You need to spend a lot of time to add these features, and the people who do this work need to have advanced programming skills for customization.

 * Commercial: These editors usually have the necessary features, but it is not easy to customize because of their complex structures.
 Most importantly, they require a paid license for commercial use.